Instant Pot Parmesan Risotto

 How to Make Parmesan Risotto in an Instant Pot

-1. Place the Instant Pot on sauté, add butter, and when the butter has melted, add the shallots.
+1. Place the Instant Pot on sauté, add the butter, and once melted, add the shallots.

-2. Sauté the shallots until they have become translucent.
+2. Sauté the shallots until translucent.

-3. Add garlic and sauté until the garlic becomes fragrant.
+3. Add garlic and sauté until fragrant.

 medium grain Arborio rice for risotto in a bowl